 When can someone switch?

 The change will be effective at the start of any calendar year (so we need to receive your request by March 14th).
-That way we can bill you for the first period of 2017 with our April 30th billings, and make sure that when tax notices go out in May they do not include any water user fees for the year.
+That way we can bill you for the first period of the year with our April 30th billings, and make sure that when tax notices go out in May they do not include any water user fees for the year.

 Who shouldn’t switch?

 Customers who have less than one year’s data from their meters since they don’t really know how much water they use year-round.
 Customers who think their circumstances might change, since they may use more water in future years than in the past.
 Generally speaking, we do not recommend switching to metered billing for customers who use more than 250 m3 of water per year, since their potential annual savings are relatively small.